Expert advice from redundancy solicitors

 Common point scoring selection systems include:

-Employers must make genuine efforts to find out if suitable alternative employment exists within the employing entity and in any associated company.
-If available, this should be offered during the consultation process.
-Finding out what transferable skills an employee has and what jobs they would consider is part of the consultation process.
+Your employer must make genuine efforts to find out if suitable alternative employment exists within the employing entity and in any associated company.
+If available, this should be offered to you during the consultation process.
+Finding out what transferable skills you have and what jobs you would consider is part of the consultation process.

-Only after the consultation process is complete – 30 days if more than 20 employees are being made redundant – should an employee be given notice.
+Only after the consultation process is complete – 30 days if more than 20 employees are being made redundant – should you be given notice.

-The employer should inform the employee of their decision and notify them of their right to appeal.
+Your employer should inform you of their decision and notify you of your right to appeal.
 Failure to do this might make the dismissal unfair on procedural grounds.

-The law requires employers to consult about the dismissals with all ‘appropriate representatives’ of those who may be affected by the proposed dismissals.
+The law requires your employer to consult about the dismissals with all ‘appropriate representatives’ of those who may be affected by the proposed dismissals.
 The consultation should cover and seek to reach agreement about ways to:

-In addition, employers should disclose in writing to the representatives:
+In addition, your employer should disclose in writing to the representatives:

-Where special circumstances render it not reasonably practicable for the employer to comply with these requirements, they need to take all reasonably practicable steps in the circumstances.
+Where special circumstances render it not reasonably practicable for your employer to comply with these requirements, they need to take all reasonably practicable steps in the circumstances.

-The failure of an employer to follow collective redundancy consultation obligations leads to additional awards known as ‘protective awards’.
+The failure of your employer to follow collective redundancy consultation obligations leads to additional awards known as ‘protective awards’.

 Our specialist redundancy solicitors can help if you believe your employer has not followed the correct redundancy procedure (including rules on transferred redundancy or redundancy bumping) or if you believe redundancy is not the real reason for dismissal or you have been unfairly selected for redundancy.